 If you’re relocating from other cities, you’ll want to factor in the cost of education in Indianapolis.
 Take some time to research the schools in Indianapolis to ensure your children continue getting the standard of education they’re used to, and at a comparable price.

 Indianapolis has a wide array of excellent public schools, which come at little to no cost – including several charter and magnet schools – that may meet your family’s needs.
-In addition, the city boasts many private and international schools that provide exceptional education, strong sports programmes, and a wide range of extracurricular activities that public schools might not.
+Additionally, the city boasts many private and international schools that provide exceptional education, strong sports programmes, and a wide range of extracurricular activities that public schools might not.
 That said, private schooling does come with higher tuition fees.

 Education and Schools in Indianapolis